zhenxuantan/tp/docs/DeveloperGuide.md

 **Use case (UC06): Delete a task**

-1. User requests to list tasks
+1. User requests to list tasks.
-2. System shows a list of tasks
+2. System shows a list of tasks.
 3. User keys in an index.
 4. The task of specified index in task list is removed.